chboudry/Kubeflow-on-AKS/Kubeflow-1.6.1-on-AKS-1.24.6/Readme.md

 ## Step by step
-1. Open this folder within a dev container instance (VS code or Github codespace), This will allow you to have all the prerequisite installed : make, git, azcli, kubectl, kustomize.
+1. Clone this repo and open this folder within a dev container instance (VS code or Github codespace), This will allow you to have all the prerequisite installed : make, git, azcli, kubectl, kustomize.
-2. Copy .env.sample and create your own .env
+1. Copy .env.sample and create your own .env
 1. Run :
 ```
 az login